 Mercy’s application for admission can be found online here.

 The High School Placement Test (HSPT), offered each December by the Archdiocese of Baltimore, is required for admission to Mercy.
 We also consider grades and standardized tests from 6th, 7th, and 8th grades, as well as teacher recommendations.

 A visit to Mercy (which includes a brief interview) is required for all applicants.
 The Admissions Office considers all materials submitted when evaluating a candidate.
 Potential students must show a solid academic background, interest in Mercy’s programs, and enthusiasm for joining the Mercy community.

 The Mercy uniform is a white button-down shirt, plaid kilt, and a red blazer for formal occasions.
 Students may choose from a variety of uniform sweaters during colder weather, and may wear knee- or ankle-length socks in white or black, or opaque black tights or leggings.
 Shoes are an all-black buck oxford.

-100% of Mercy's graduates are accepted into college.
-The Class of 2018 received over $10 million in merit-based scholarship awards.
+100% of Mercy’s graduates are accepted into college.
+The Class of 2020 received over $18 million in merit awards and scholarships.

 Fall: Cross Country, Field Hockey, Soccer, Volleyball (Tryouts for fall sports will be held the summer prior to the school year)

 Winter: Basketball, Cheerleading, Indoor Track, and Indoor Soccer